 Let’s Dig In!

 Researchers have known for some time that the same bacteria that are found in your mouth are also found inside arteries and on the valves of the heart.
 (1-3) These unhealthy bacteria are thought to find their way into the bloodstream through the gums, especially when you have bleeding gums.
-Flossing, and even chewing, can irritate gum tissue, cause minor bleeding and open the door for bacterial exposure and access to the heart and arteries.
+Poor dental hygiene, flossing, and even chewing, can irritate gum tissue, cause minor bleeding and open the door for bacterial exposure and access to the heart and arteries.
 (3)

 There is plenty of evidence linking common undesirable mouth bacteria, like Streptococcus mutans, to a host of health concerns which include arterial, heart, lung and blood sugar health.
 (2) The prevalence of encountering S. mutans is very high compared to other oral bacteria.
 In one report, S. mutans was found in 69 percent of heart valve cases, and 74 percent of arterial specimens.
 (3)